 - Complete the Free Application for Federal Student Aid.

 - Keep copies of all applications, tax forms and financial documents.

 - Check for accurate information on the Student Aid Report (SAR).

 - Submit other requested documents as soon as possible.

 Grants from Federal and State Agencies

 Grants are free dollars given to college students by the U.S. Department of Education or the State of Ohio and are awarded based on financial need.
-LCCC participates in the Federal Pell Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).
-Eligibility for the Federal Supplemental Opportunity Grant is awarded to student’s with the highest need (zero EFC) and those that apply earliest for the award year.
+LCCC participates in the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) programs.
+Eligibility for the Federal Supplemental Opportunity Grant is awarded to student’s with the highest need (zero EFC) and those who apply earliest for the award year.
 Students

 must be enrolled for a minimum of 6 credit hours in the term for which the award is valid.
-FSEOG is awarded on first come, first served basis (based on the current year FAFSA completion date) for those that meet the eligibility criteria.
+FSEOG is awarded on first come, first served basis (based on the current year FAFSA completion date) for those who meet the eligibility criteria.